 May I "test out" of music classes?

 Technically, this is possible and a few students with extensive piano skills prior to coming to MSU are able to test out of Keyboard I and II.
 However, it is not always advisable to test out of these classes.
 Students who skip the first level of consecutive courses often find that they struggle with the pace of subsequent courses.

 Is there an audition for Marching Band?

 Spirit of the West Marching band is open to all MSU students who wish to participate.
 Prior marching experience is not required.
 Marching Band camp is held the week prior to the beginning of each Fall semester and is required for participation.
 An informal audition is held on the third day of band camp, and some areas of the band are more competitive than others.
 We encourage everyone to try out for marching band, and students receive a stipend for participation.
 For more information and specific dates, head to www.montana.edu/music/sotw.
 If you still have questions, you may email firstname.lastname@example.org for more information.

 Where can I store and practice my instrument?

 The MSU School of Music has limited storage lockers for all but the largest instruments.
 Enrollment in an ensemble or studio lessons is required for permission to store an instrument in Howard Hall.
+Lockers are distributed on a first come, first-serve basis.
 We do not have space for drum kits.
-Individual practice modules are available in Howard Hall on a first-come, first-serve basis.
+Individual practice modules are available in Howard Hall.
+Only music majors are allowed to reserve a time in the practice modules, however if someone is ten minutes late for their reservation the room can then be used.

 May my band rehearse in the School of Music?